geoffrey/uber-dash/README.md

 uber-dash
 ===
-Simple application to order an uber product using Amazon's dash-button.
+Simple application get a Uber ride using Amazon's dash-button.

 How does it work?